romannurik/Android-WizardPager/README.md

 Fork of Roman Nurik's Example `ViewPager`-based wizard UI sample code.
 For further information on his wizard, see [his Google+ post](https://plus.google.com/+RomanNurik/posts/6cVymZvn3f4) or [his Github project page](https://github.com/romannurik/android-wizardpager).

-NOTE: Only Lollipop Android devices have been tested so far with these changes.
-Devices with Ice Cream Sandwich to KitKat (API 14 - 20) haven't been tested yet.

 Shown below is the original wizard